xsburg/vscode-javascript-booster/README.md

 ### 0.5.0 (Upcoming changes)

+* Added new inline code actions.

+    * Add parens to arrow function parameter
-* Added new code action: `Remove braces from JSX attribute`.
+    * Remove braces from JSX attribute

 * Changed `Replace if-else with ?:` action: it now supports if-return-else-return scenario.
 * Fixed `Collapse/Expand empty tag` action: it previously didn't work when the element is nested into a JSX attribute.